|

 partial History

-On October 31, 1956 the "T-37" test unit was activated at Fort Rucker, AL; on April 20, 1960 T-37 was Reorganized and Redesignated Aerial Surveillance and Target Acquisition Platoon (Experimental); ASTA PLT Redesignated 23rd Special Warfare Aviation Detachment(23rd SWAD); Arrived in Vietnam September 1962; on December 26, 1964 the 73rd Aviation Company(AS) was formed by merging the 4th ASTA & 23rd SWAD at Vung Tau, Vietnam
+On October 31, 1956 the "T-37" test unit was activated at Fort Rucker, AL; on April 20, 1960 T-37 was Reorganized/Redesignated Aerial Surveillance and Target Acquisition Platoon (Experimental); ASTA PLT Redesignated 23rd Special Warfare Aviation Detachment(23rd SWAD); Arrived in Vietnam September 1962; on December 26, 1964 the 73rd Aviation Company(AS) was formed by merging the 4th ASTA & 23rd SWAD at Vung Tau, Vietnam

 conflicting information follows: